turbot/steampipe-plugin-dockerhub/docs/index.md

 }
 ```

-Alternatively, you can also use the standard Docker Hub environment variables to configure your credentials **only if other arguments (`username`, `password`) are not specified** in the connection:
+Alternatively, you can also use the standard Docker Hub environment variables to configure your credentials **only if other arguments (`username` and `password`) are not specified** in the connection:

 ```sh
 export DOCKER_HUB_USERNAME=turbot